pashol/xbmc-addon-sfvideoportal/README.md

 It is the same, that you can find in the mindmade repository, with added feature to go back in time from shows.

-Here a quick write up, what the plugin actually does for future reference:
+Here a quick write up, what the plugin actually does for future reference.

+Need to check the source of this readme.md.
+I honestly have no time to bother with the syntax of this file.

 #Shows
 Shows listed at: